jakeoen/pride-in-place/src/md/index.md

 ![OHMi Water](images/headshots/OHMi-Water.jpg){.headshot}OHMi is a creative artist hailing from Covina, CA. She moved to the Bay Area to complete he degree at SF State in Black Studies. she was involved in the movement to save the College of Ethnic Studies.
 OHMi then realized that she had something to say, and had creative tools to do so.
 She creates music to affirm and uplift herself, and those around her.

-# Black Voices Matter - The Poetic Revolution!
+# Black Voices Matter

+The Poetic Revolution

 Featuring: